 A voltage telemetry system transmits the measured variable as a function of AC or DC voltage.
 A slide wire potentiometer is connected in series with the battery.
-The signal transmitting medium is essentially a copper wire line.
+The signal transmitting medium is essentially a copper wireline.
+A voltage telemetry system is shown in Fig. 1.

 The sliding contact is positioned by a pressure sensitive, Bourdon tube.
 The telemetric channel consists of a pair of wires connected to a voltage measuring device such as a voltmeter or a null balance DC potentiometer indicator.